-GoldMinds Geoservices recommends to CCW an exploration diamond drilling program in order to convert a portion of the Inferred resources to Indicated or Measured and also to increase the mineral resource estimate.
+GoldMinds Geoservices recommends to CCW an exploration diamond drilling program at the western part of the property to cover the unexplored zones.
+A small drilling program was also recommended by GoldMinds close from the mine entrance targeting more gold.

 GoldMinds Geoservices also recommends a trenching program and surface exploration mainly in the area with gold potential.